amc5dg/Personal_Finance/README.md

 The code uses OOP to track the users' spending habits.
 A class object is created called 'finances' that reads in and separates the csv into categories, aggregates across categories, and then provides totals and a net income for the user.

 ### Use it
-The most important part is that the user continously updates the csv file!
+The most important part is that the user continously updates the csv file and runs the script!